WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 4 - 7: Connecting to the Server
-After launching VisIt, you must establish a connection to the server hosting your simulation files.
+In this section, you establish a connection to the server where your simulation files are stored.
+You will use credentials like a 6-digit PIN and an RSA token PIN to authenticate and connect.
+This step is necessary for accessing your simulation data remotely, ensuring that you can load your files into VisIt for visualization.
+Proper server connection is key for managing data access securely and reliably.

 ### 4. Now, click on ```Open```.